22.11.2018 – prolonged until 24.03.2019, daily 10:00-19:00

-Denise Scott Brown has shaped the development of architecture over the last 50 years.
-High time for the world's first extensive solo exhibition on the work of this 87-year-old architect, urban planner, educator, and writer.
+Denise Scott Brown is a living legend, an insider tip and an icon.
+She started a revolt against architectural Modernism with the aim of saving modernity.
+So it is high time for the world's first extensive solo exhibition on the work of this today 87-year-old architect, urban planner, educator and writer.

 Concept and design: Jeremy Tenenbaum with Denise Scott Brown

 Video message of Denise Scott Brown for the opening of the exhibition

 The exhibition catalogue is published in the form of a guidebook, Your Guide to Downtown Denise Scott Brown.
 It explains the genesis of the exhibition while leading readers through Denise Scott Brown‘s life and work, accompanied by an extensive and previously unpublished conversation with the architect herself.